When you talk about what celiac disease is, you often have to talk about what the disease is not.

 Gluten molecules attack these villi, blunting them.
 This reduces the surface area of the small intestine, causing malnutrition as well as a host of other health issues, including neurological issues like depression and anxiety.

 Celiac disease is the easiest of the three gluten disorders to test.
 Blood tests pick up the gene that causes celiac disease, and endoscopies clearly reveal damaged villi.

 Doctors aren’t sure what causes celiac disease.
 Evidence increasingly suggests that the disease is genetic.

-A gluten allergy is exactly what is sounds like – an allergy to gluten.
+A gluten allergy is exactly what it sounds like – an allergy to gluten.
 Gluten allergies are extremely rare.
 Most individuals with a suspected gluten allergy instead have celiac disease or gluten sensitivity.

 (Note: Being allergic to wheat is different than being allergic to gluten.
 Wheat allergies are one of the ‘big 8’ most frequent allergies, alongside milk, eggs, peanuts, tree nuts, fish, shellfish, and soy.)

 When you have a gluten allergy, your body mistakes gluten proteins as harmful.
 Your immune system strikes back, triggering an allergic reaction in the body.

 The symptoms of a gluten allergy differ from those of celiac disease or gluten sensitivity.
 Symptoms of a gluten allergy are similar to those experienced with other allergies, including hives, swelling, difficulty breathing, etc.

 - Wheat Allergy Symptoms- What to Look For